ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 purpose for this code (and the way it is currently set up) was to have various ways to access to the database (via website or react native application):

     - companies can UPDATE their data (via website)
-    - only I can CREATE/DELETE a companies data as needed (via a "secret" route on website)
+    - only you can CREATE/DELETE a companies data as needed (via a "secret" route on website)
     - end users can READ data (via API call which returns JSON data)

-As such, the website itself has a "secret" route (a route not linked to on any of the website's other webpages) for me to CREATE/DELETE companies.
+As such, the website itself has a "secret" route (a route not linked to on any of the website's other webpages) for you to CREATE/DELETE companies.
 Note: If this is not desired, you can easily link to the create route (get request to /add/company/new) on any webpage.

 It has "non-secret" routes for company log-in/UPDATING their data.